- I Tatti

 The American Council of Learned Societies (ACLS) offers a small number of Frederick Burkhardt Residential Fellowships for Recently Tenured Scholars engaged in long-term, unusually ambitious projects in the humanities and related social sciences.
 Burkhardt Fellowships are intended to support an academic year (normally nine months) of residence at any one of the national residential research centers participating in the program, including I Tatti.

-Each fall and spring semester, one or two Graduate Visiting Fellowships are available for Harvard PhD students.
+Each fall and spring semester, one or two Graduate Fellowships are available for Harvard PhD students.
 The primary goal is to allow students working on their dissertation or selecting their topics to read widely in Renaissance sources and secondary literature.